-has a Council-Manager form of government.
-The seven members of the City Council are elected at large for four-year terms.
-The Mayor is elected by the Council for a two-year.
-The City provides a range of services to its citizens.
-City departments include City Manager’s office, City Clerk, City Attorney, Community Development, Finance, Human Resources and Parks, Recreation and Cultural Services.
+The City of Burien has a Council-Manager form of government.
+The seven members of the City Council are elected to serve four-year terms.
+The Mayor is elected by the Council for a two-year term.
+The City provides a range of services to its citizens with departments including the City manager’s office, City Clerk, City Attorney, Community Development, Finance, Administration Services, Public Works, and Economic Development.
 The City contracts with the King County Sheriff’s Office for police services, fire services are provided by Fire District 2 and North Highline Fire District.
-Water, sewer and power are provided by outside public and private entities.
+Water, sewer, and power are provided by outside public and private entities.

 Where is Burien?